vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 'Post-

-ficial Yard (Yaga-Šala) for tying the victims.
+ficial Yard (Yaga-Śala) for tying the victims.
 Sun' is a metaphor meaning that the Post is as bright as the Sun, not the Sun itself, which would be absurd, and therefore Veda itself absurd.
 [Vide Jaiminiya-Nyāya-Mālā.
 I. 4.
 15, and Kṛshna-Yajur

 Brāhmaṇa.
 L 2.5].52

-YATINDRA-MATA-DĪPIKĀ

 [Advent